Hemanth-Kumar-Yadlapalli/Remaining_Shelf_Life_Estimation/README.md

 🧪 Remaining Shelf-Life Estimation

-A Django-based web application for predicting the remaining shelf life of items using machine learning.
+A Django-based web application for predicting the remaining shelf life of fresh fruits and produce using machine learning.
 This project includes two user roles: **Remote User** and **Service Provider**, with separate interfaces and functionalities.

 ---